garyhooks/blue_teaming/domain_takedown.md

    or
    dnslytics ASN search

-3. Perform reverse IP lookup:
+3. Perform reverse IP lookup and pivot for related domains and associated campaigns:
-   VirusTotal
+   - Use the results from above (Reverse IP lookup on VirusTotal, DNSlytics, ViewDNS) to locate other domains on the same IP
-   DNSlytics
+   - Domains sharing the same nameservers — DNSlytics, SecurityTrails
-   ViewDNS
+   - VirusTotal Graph view for infrastructure relationships

-4. Pivot for related domains and associated campaigns:
+   - Look for domains registered in clusters with very similar timestamps — this can indicate automated campaign registration

 4. Search IP in:  (accounts needed with these platforms) Shodan